Moxtra/moxtra-bot-sdk-nodejs/README.md

 - Link Moxtra account with the 3rd party service through Account Linking flow:
 >1.
 User sends a request to Bot, which requires access to a 3rd party service that needs user's authorization.
 Bot does not have prior user account linking info with the 3rd party service.
 >2.
-Bot sends `ACCOUNT_LINK` button back to Moxtra chat
+Bot sends `ACCOUNT_LINK` button back to Moxtra chat.
 >3.
-User clicks the button and a [JSON web token](https://en.wikipedia.org/wiki/JSON_Web_Token) sends back to Bot via the `GET` method
+User clicks the button and a [JSON web token](https://en.wikipedia.org/wiki/JSON_Web_Token) sends back to Bot via the `GET` method.
 >4.
-Bot verifies the token using `client_secret` as the key and decodes the token; Bot obtains *user_id*, *username*, and *binder_id* via handling the *bot.on('account_link')* event
+Bot verifies the token using `client_secret` as the key and decodes the token; Bot obtains *user_id*, *username*, and *binder_id* via handling the *bot.on('account_link')* event.
 >5.
 Bot needs to check whether the *user_id* having the corresponding *access_token* from the 3rd party service in case `ACCOUNT_LINK` button might be tapped more than once or by different users in a group chat.
-If no, next OAuth2 authorization flow would then follows
+If no, next OAuth2 authorization flow would then follows.
 >6.
-After obtained the *access_token* from the 3rd party service, Bot needs to complete the original request
+After obtaining the *access_token* from the 3rd party service, Bot needs to complete the original request.

 - Add `ACCOUNT_LINK` button:
 ```js